-Judd Kessler is an Assistant Professor of Business Economics and Public Policy at The Wharton School at the University of Pennsylvania.
+Judd Kessler is an Associate Professor of Business Economics and Public Policy at The Wharton School at the University of Pennsylvania.
 He investigates the economic and psychological forces that motivate individuals to contribute to public goods inside and outside the workplace, with applications including organ donation, worker effort, and charitable giving.
 He also investigates market design innovations, placing particular emphasis on bringing market design from theory to practice, with applications including course allocation and priority systems for organ allocation.
 Judd received a Ph.D. in Economics from Harvard University in 2011.

 Featured Affiliate Interview